guzzle/RingPHP/docs/testing.rst

 Test Server
 -----------

-Testing client adapters usually involves actually sending HTTP requests.
+Testing client handlers usually involves actually sending HTTP requests.
-Guzzle-Ring provides a node.js web server that returns canned responses and keep a list of the requests that have been received.
+RingPHP provides a node.js web server that returns canned responses and keep a list of the requests that have been received.
 The server can then be queried to get a list of the requests that were sent by the client so that you can ensure that the client serialized and transferred requests as intended.